-UIS Peoria students should also monitor local news media or call 309-999-4847, or the College of Business and Management main office number at 217-206-6533 for the latest information regarding weather closings or delayed openings.
+UIS Peoria students should also monitor local news media or call campus police (nonemergency) at 309-694-5223, the College of Business and Management main office number at 217-206-6533 or check out the ICC website at https://icc.edu/ for the latest information regarding weather closings or delayed openings.
 If severe weather threatens during class sessions, listen for, and follow instructions announced over public address systems or given by college officials.